learn-co-students/web-121117/34-react-router/pokemon-pals/README.md

 # Prince's Reference Sheet
 Here's some written up reference of what the lecture covered.
+Inspired by Rishi's amazing work!

 ### Manipulating the Browser's URL
 We can forcibly push our Browser's URL to a different route.